Harvey Kurtzman: Style and working method

 According to Kurtzman, "Cartooning consists of the two elements, graphics and texts [sic] ...
 Obviously it is to the advantage of the total product to have good text and good art and the more closely integrated the good text and good art are, the greater the opportunity is to create the capital-A Art."
 The stories he created and had others illustrate balance captions and dialogue, in contrast with, for example, Al Feldstein's EC stories, in which the artists had to compensate for the text which dominated the page.

-In the war stories he drew himself he employed an drawing style that distorted figures in expressive ways more akin to modern art than the stylizations of contemporary superhero or talking animal comics.
+In the war stories he drew himself he employed a drawing style that distorted figures in expressive ways more akin to modern art than the stylizations of contemporary superhero or talking animal comics.
 R. C. Harvey described this style as "abstract and telepathic" in stories that were realistic in the telling, but in which "his figures were exaggerated and contorted, demonstrations of posture as drama rather than reality as perceived".
 French comics historian Jacques Dutrey described Kurtzman's style as "movement and shapes, energy and aesthetics".

 Many liken Kurtzman's working method to that of an auteur.
 In developing stories in this way Kurtzman aimed to reach a balance between text and graphics.
 He developed a way of creating stories incrementally, beginning with a paragraph-long treatment of the story.
 After deciding on a story and an ending which had impact, he laid out thumbnail sketches in miniature, with captions and dialogue.
 He proceeded to revise repeatedly on tracing paper, tacking one layer on top of another, as he worked out "what characters have to say".
 He prepared layouts on large pieces of vellum to pass on to the artists, with supplemental photographs and drawings, and personally led the artist through the story before the finished artwork was begun.
 According to Jack Davis, "When you'd pick up a story, Harvey would sit down with you and he ... acted it out, all the way through ...
 You felt like you'd lived the story."

 Typically when working on Little Annie Fanny, after researching the background story, Kurtzman prepared a penciled layout on Bristol board a color guide for Elder on an 8+1/2 × 11 in vellum overlay.
 He would then create a larger version of the page on vellum with a 10+1/2 × 15 in image area, which he would create using colored markers, working his way up from lighter to darker colors as he tightened the composition.
 He then traced this onto another sheet of vellum, or more if still unsatisfied with the results.
 He would pass this on to Elder to render the final image following Kurtman's layouts exactly after having the image transferred to illustration board.

 Kurtzman's layouts owed considerable debt to Will Eisner's work on The Spirit.
 He derived a chiaroscuro technique from Milt Caniff in his 1940s studio work.